 Take some spare clothes to work

-If your commute is short you may not need to change your clothes, just ride a little slower and you arrive to work ready to go.
-However if you have the facilities to do so and you will feel more comfortable in fresh clothes, take a change of clothes with you.
+If your commute is short, you may not need to change your clothes, just ride a little more slowly and you’ll arrive to work ready to go.
+However, if you have the facilities to do so and you will feel more comfortable in fresh clothes, take a change of clothes with you.

-Find out where the office showers and bike facilities are
+Find out where the office showers and cycle facilities are

-Finding out where the facilities are will save you some stress on your first day.
-You may need to sign up for a locker or find out where the showers are, but that will be time well spent to make your ride to work that much simpler.
+Figuring out where you can lock up your bike and where the showers are in advance will save you some stress on your first day.
+You may need to sign up for a locker or get a shower key from reception, but that will be time well spent to simplify your ride to work.

 Remember, you don’t have to do it all at once

-Cycling to work may be a big step for you so think about if you can build up to it over time.
-If on the first day you cover a small amount of the distance and take the train some of the way, you’ll still have achieved some thing great.
+Cycling to work may be a big step for you, so think about if you can build up to it over time.
+If you cover a small distance on the first day and take the train the rest of the way, you’ll still have achieved something great.

-Next time you can ride to the next stop and get the train, and before you know it you’ll cycle the whole way from home to work.
-Consider also that you may only want to ride in once a week to begin with and add more cycling trips over time.
-Again, that’s a great achievement and something you can build up from over time.
+Next time you can ride to the next stop and get the train.
+Before you know it, you’ll be cycling the whole way from home to work.
+Consider also that you may only want to ride in once a week to begin with, adding more cycling trips over time.
+Again, that’s a great achievement and something you can build up over time.

 Be kind to yourself and enjoy it

-If the day you plan to ride has horrific weather, or you’re not feeling it, don’t worry.
-Just plan it again for another day.
+If it’s pouring with rain on the day you plan to ride, or you’re not feeling it, don’t worry.
+Just schedule it again for another day.
 Cycling to work should be an enjoyable part of your day and not something to feel guilty about.

 Unfortunately, incidents do occur both on and off the bike.
-So for peace of mind, and to protect you and your cycling possessions, you may want to consider insurance.
-Cycling UK works with Yellow Jersey and Pedal Cover to offer cycling insurance for members and non-members.
+For peace of mind, and to protect you and your cycling possessions, consider insurance.
+Cycling UK works with Yellow Jersey and Pedal Cover to offer cycling insurance for members and non-members alike.